 - Set a salary ceiling for yourself and stick to it.

 4. Generating Sales

+Other top small business problems to solve revolve around growing your business through marketing and sales.
 Business success depends on sales revenue, but many small businesses fall short of their sales goals.
-About 42% of sales representatives make their sales quotas, according to SalesForce.

 Fundamental strategies for improving your sales results include: